AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

 When deciding which SPK files to load, the Toolkit utility "brief" may be of some use.

-"brief" is located in the" cspice/exe"directory for C toolkits.
+"brief" is located in the "cspice/exe" directory for C toolkits.
 Consult its user's guide available in "cspice/doc/brief.ug" for details.